itspriddle/vim-marked/README.markdown

     :MarkedQuit    Close the current Markdown buffer in Marked.app.
                    Quit Marked.app if no other documents are open.

-If you run `:MarkedOpen`, the document in Marked.app will be automatically closed when Vim exists, and Marked.app will quit if no other documents are open.
+If you run `:MarkedOpen`, the document in Marked will be automatically closed when Vim exists, and Marked will quit if no other documents are open.

+## Configuration

+By default, this plugin is configred to use Marked 2.
+If you are still using Marked 1, set the following in your `~/.vimrc`:

+    let g:marked_app = "Marked"

 ## License